 The blade diameter (tip to tip) shall not exceed 60 feet.

-The height of the overall WECS (with the blade in vertical position) shall not exceed 130 feet above ground level (at a normal grade).
+The WECS Height of the Small WECS shall not exceed 130 feet above ground level (at a normal grade).

-The distance of the structure from all property lines and other Small WECS on a parcel shall be at least 150% of the height of the tower to the top of the rotor.
+The distance of the structure from all property lines and other Small WECS on a parcel shall be at least 150% of the WECS Height (including the blade in the vertical position) of the Small WECS.

 Tower Access: The Small WECS shall be constructed and maintained in a manner intended to prevent unauthorized climbing.
 The methods utilized to prevent unauthorized climbing shall be included with the application and may include one or more of the following:

-Enclosure by a locked protective fence at least ten (10) feet high topped with barbed or razer wire fence.
+Enclosure by a locked protective fence at least ten (10) feet high topped with barbed or razor wire fence.

 External tower climbing apparatus or footholds shall not be located within twelve (12) feet of the ground.